VeniceUnleashed/VU-Docs/content/vext/guides/concepts.md

 In this example we install a hook for the [UI:CreateChatMessage](/vext/ref/client/hook/ui_createchatmessage/) client function.
 The function we pass in as the third parameter will get called every time the UI is about to render a new chat message.
 When that happens, we pass back all the data the hook received and we add an exclamation mark (`!`) to the end of the chat message.
 This makes it so every chat message shown in the UI has an exclamation mark at the end.
 You might notice that we only change the `message` parameter and just pass everything else as-is (like `channelId`, `playerId`, etc.) The reason is because in this example we only want to modify the message and keep everything else as it was.
 We could of course modify the other parameters too and pass in their modified versions.

-For more in-depth information about hooks, check out the [Introduction to Hooks](/vext/guides/hooks) guide.
+For more in-depth information about hooks, check out the [in-depth to Hooks guide](/vext/guides/hooks).
 It is recommended that you finish reading this guide first as concepts explained further down will be used.

 ## Types